 Have you heard of “Zoom fatigue”?
 As many of us work exclusively from home, online development is certainly convenient.
-But your teachers also need breaks from their screens so they have time and energy to digest the material they’ve learned.
+But your teachers also need breaks from their screens so they have time.
+Also energy to digest the material they’ve learned.

 Also, Edutopia shares a reminder that high-quality professional development includes reflective practice.
 Facilitators should incorporate screen-free activities that guide teachers through a reflection of how they can improve instruction based on what they’ve learned.

 Do you need a consultant or mentor to guide your professional development planning?
 The Center for Student Achievement Solutions matches experienced consultants with you and other administrators at your school or district to provide support exactly where you need it.

 We believe that principals and district leaders are the experts about their faculty and students.
 We begin every mentoring relationship by listening to your insight about your team’s strengths and needs.
 From there, we can craft a custom, evidence-based PD plan to promote school improvement.